Best pho in Hanoi: A complete guide to the top 10 restaurants

 5. Pho Suong

-Pho Suong was previously Pho Thang Loi (Victory Pho), together with Pho Tu Do (Freedom Pho) and Phở Thu Do (Capital Pho) they made the top 3 pho restaurants of the capital Hanoi during the old days.
+Pho Suong was previously Pho Thang Loi (Victory Pho), together with Pho Tu Do (Freedom Pho) and Phở Thu Do (Capital Pho) they made the top 3 best pho in Hanoi during the old days.
 After years of being shut down, the restaurant came back to the market around 30 years ago, under a new name, which is Pho Suong.
 Suong in Vietnamese means ‘satisfy’, according to the owner, the restaurant was named so to trigger customer’s curiosity.
-It also refers to the way they want their customers to feel after eating their pho.
+It also refers to the way they want their customers to feel after eating their best pho in Hanoi.
 Pho Suong now has two branches, one at Trung Yen alley (Dinh Liet Street, right in the Old Quarter) and one at Nguyen Hong street.
 Both branches do not have large locations but still attract a huge number of daily visitors.

 The light and sweet broth is the highlight of Pho Suong, which is made from stewing beef bones and meat for hours.
 The beef is also on point, well done steak is not dry and manages to retain a certain level of moisture.
 Each piece of beef is carefully thin sliced, tender and meaty.